 The Office of Financial Assistance will notify you of your loan and/or grant eligibility in the financial aid award letter we send to you.

 If you are a new or returning undergraduate student in Part-Time Studies who plans to attend at least 6 credits in the summer sessions, please notify the Office of Financial Assistance in writing by sending an email to firstname.lastname@example.org from your email account.
-Please note that in order to have financial aid secured for the summer terms, the Office of Financial Assistance needs to be notified in advance of the start of the summer sessions.
-We are unable to retroactively award financial aid for the summer terms once the summer sessions have concluded.
+Please note that in order to have Federal Direct Loans secured for the summer term, the Office of Financial Assistance needs to be notified in advance of the start of the summer sessions.
+We are unable to retroactively award Federal Direct Loans for the summer term once the summer sessions have concluded.

 In accordance with the regulations governing Federal Student Aid, students who are enrolled in pre-requisite or preparatory coursework for admission into a degree-seeking undergraduate or graduate degree are eligible for a limited amount of Federal Direct Loans.
 A preparatory course of study is considered to be at the undergraduate level, and so the annual loan limits for a student enrolled in a preparatory course of study are the same as the limits for a first-time undergraduate student, even if the coursework is at the graduate level.